-- Place the largest child in the front seat, provided the child is large enough to wear the lap/shoulder belt properly (see page 47). - Move the vehicle seat as far to the rear as possible (see page 92). - Have the child sit upright and well back in the seat (see page 15). - Make sure the seat belt is properly positioned and secured (see page 14).
+- Place the largest child in the front seat, provided the child is large enough to wear the lap/shoulder belt properly (see page 47). - Move the vehicle seat as far to the rear as possible (see pages 92 and 93). - Have the child sit upright and well back in the seat (see page 15). - Make sure the seat belt is properly positioned and secured (see page 14).